TFGUnitreeG1/unitree-g1-risk-aware-navigation/README.md

 - raw data from the full experimental campaign;
 - temporary or discarded development files.

-The YOLO weights must therefore be supplied separately and the corresponding model path must be configured before using the perception pipeline.
+The YOLO weights must therefore be supplied separately.

 ## Execution notes